Brian Howard (English footballer): Barnsley

-Howard had talks with AFC Bournemouth, but signed a two-year contract with fellow League One club Barnsley.
-He missed the first two months of the season with a broken bone in the foot.
+Howard had talks with AFC Bournemouth, but signed a two-year contract with fellow League One club Barnsley instead.
+He said about the move: "Even if Swindon had come back to me saying they had the money to match Barnsley's offer I don't think I would have stayed.
+I'm just not sure what the future would have held at the club."

+However, Howard missed the first two months of the season with a broken bone in the foot.
+On 27 September 2005, he made his debut for the club, coming on as a 51st minute substitute, in a 3–0 loss against Bristol City.
+Two weeks later on 15 October 2005, Howard scored his first Barnsley goal, scoring an equaliser in the 84th minute, in a 2–2 draw against Blackpool.
 After this, Howard became an important member of the promotion-winning team alongside Stephen McPhail in midfield.
 The pair played in all three play-off games, and Daniel Nardiello's equalising free kick, that took the final against Swansea City into extra time, resulted from a foul on Howard.

 In March 2007, Howard was one of three Barnsley players released without charge following arrest in connection with an alleged racially motivated assault.
 He was named Barnsley's player of the year for the 2006–07 season, as the team successfully avoided relegation, and signed a new two-year contract.

 Having acted as captain of Barnsley during much of the 2007–08 season when Paul Reid was out of the team, manager Simon Davey appointed Howard captain on a permanent basis in January 2008.
 He said it was a "massive honour" to captain a top-half Championship team, and appreciated the trust Davey and the club had in him.
 That season, Barnsley reached the semifinals of the FA Cup.
 In the fifth round, Howard scored a 93rd-minute winner to beat Liverpool 2–1 at Anfield.
-Barnsley eliminated Chelsea in the next round to progress to the semifinal, which they lost to Cardiff City.
+Barnsley eliminated Chelsea in the next round to progress to the semi-final, which they lost to Cardiff City.
 Howard was named in the PFA Championship Team of the Year.

 After reported interest from clubs including Aston Villa, Middlesbrough, Everton, and Sheffield United, the club's owner, Patrick Cryne, suggested Howard was a better player than Sheffield United's Michael Tonge, and if Tonge were valued at £3 to £4 million, then Howard would be worth £10m.
-United manager Kevin Blackwell denied any interest in signing Howard, Davey confirmed no bid had been received from the club, and Sky Sports quoted Howard as saying "I feel I have given great service to this club, and I would like them to recognise that by doing one of two things – either give me the contract I am worth or sell me.
+United manager Kevin Blackwell denied any interest in signing Howard, Davey confirmed no bid had been received from the club, and Sky Sports quoted Howard as saying: "I feel I have given great service to this club, and I would like them to recognise that by doing one of two things – either give me the contract I am worth or sell me.
 And by that, I mean doing me the courtesy of selling me at a realistic price."